Best Coffee Pods

 Our least favorite pods all shared one thing in common.
 The aftertaste was jarring and a departure from the original flavor profiles.
 The Peets Decaf had one of the most disjointed flavor profiles and aftertaste.

 Acidity in coffee accounts for the perceived level of sourness.
-An enjoyable amount of acidity is often referred to as brightness and comes through as citrus or fruity flavors.
+An enjoyable acidity is often referred to as brightness and comes through as citrus or fruity flavors.
 Both high and low levels of acidity can be a positive or negative attribute.
 How it scores all depends on how well the given levels of acidity complements the flavor profile and overall experience.

 The Donut Shop Medium Roast has low acidity, which was a great complement to the rich flavor profile it has.
-In contrast, the Laughing Man Ethiopia has a much higher level of acidity that adds to its sweet and citrusy flavors.
+In contrast, the Laughing Man Ethiopia has a much higher acidity level that adds to its sweet and citrusy flavors.
 The Death Wish pods had a strong uptick in brightness in the middle of the sip that was followed by a bitter and drying finish that left the tasters confused.

 The body of a cup of coffee refers to the mouthfeel you experience while taking a sip.
 This can be a light body that feels like tea or skim milk, while a heavier body can feel like cream or syrupy.
 Descriptors like round or grippy refer to how the coffee feels as it coats your mouth.

 The Bulletproof pods scored well in this metric with a medium body well complemented by the enjoyable and slightly tannic finish of the cup.
-For those who prefer a heavier bodied coffee, the Cafe Bustelo had thick and full mouthfeel that went well with its darker flavor profile.
+For those who prefer a heavier bodied coffee, the Cafe Bustelo had a thick and full mouthfeel that went well with its darker flavor profile.
 On the opposite end of the spectrum, the Starbucks pod was incredibly watery for how dark its flavors were.

 The overall balance of a cup of coffee refers to how well all the other components mesh together to paint a complete picture.
 Some coffees can have a delicious element, but another out of place factor can ruin the balance of the entire experience.